Paris Gibson Square Museum of Art: 1990s

-Beginning in 1995, PGSMA began a $1.5 million "Centennial Campaign" fund-raising effort to make major improvements to its facility and to begin an endowment.
+Beginning in 1995, The Square began a $1.5 million "Centennial Campaign" fund-raising effort to make major improvements to its facility and to begin an endowment.
 The capital campaign, chaired by Diane Volk (whose father founded Volk Construction, a large building company in the state), surpassed its goal by $170,000 in early 1999.
 The funds allowed the museum to remove the sod from its north entrance and reinstall a historically accurate circular driveway.
 Local architectural firm L'Heureux Page Werner designed the new drive and staircase stabilization.
 The Helena, Montana, firm Dick Anderson Construction performed the stair work.
 Local construction firm United Materials, Inc. donated the materials for the drive.
 A commemorative sidewalk of brick, inscribed with the names of major donors to the capital campaign, was added between the staircase and the driveway.
 In addition to the driveway, all the windows in the building (which leaked significant amounts of air and permitted dust to filter inside) were replaced, the north steps were stabilized and repaired, the HVAC system repaired and made functional, the roof repaired, exhibit space renovated, oak trim throughout the building conserved and refinished, and the building's antique light fixtures restored (improving exhibition lighting dramatically).
 Historically accurate wooden doors replaced the existing doors, and the plaster in the entrance porticos repaired.
 The driveway and new stairs opened on September 30, 1999.
 The restoration effort won a Cascade County Historical Society Preservation Award in February 2000 and a Great Falls/Cascade County Historic Preservation Advisory Commission preservation award in May 2002.

 At the same time, the museum made changes to its grounds as well.
 The museum's Pam Marlen Memorial Garden underwent restoration, with new plantings and signage donated by Tilleraas and Forde (a local plant nursery).
 A new outdoor children's playground (in the museum's colors) was also constructed adjacent to the building's south entrance.
 American Renovation and Construction Co. donated materials and labor for the playground.

-On December 30, 1999, the prestigious Andy Warhol Foundation for the Visual Arts made a $30,000 grant to PGSMA to support an exhibit of contemporary Native American art, "Material Culture: Innovation in Native Art."
+On December 30, 1999, the prestigious Andy Warhol Foundation for the Visual Arts made a $30,000 grant to The Square to support an exhibit of contemporary Native American art, "Material Culture: Innovation in Native Art."
 Other recipient institutions included the Hirshhorn Museum and Sculpture Garden (part of the Smithsonian Institution), the Museum of Contemporary Art in Los Angeles, and the New Museum of Contemporary Art in New York City.